-The demonstrated gross Lagging and Leading MVAr capability (output before step-up losses), as verified by metering data transmitted from the NYISO through existing Transmission Owner communication equipment, will be the basis for compensation in the next compensation (calendar) year.
-If gross metering data is not available, net metering data of Lagging and Leading MVAr capability (output minus step-up losses) will be the basis for compensation in the next compensation (calendar) year.
-If Transmission Owner communication equipment is down during the test period, the NYISO will accept realtime Generator Owner data via direct ICCP communications to the NYISO.
+The demonstrated gross Lagging and Leading MVAr capability (output before step-up losses without discounting any consumption required for operation and delivery to the NYCA transmission system), as verified by metering data transmitted from the NYISO through existing Transmission Owner communication equipment, will be the basis for compensation in the next compensation (calendar) year.
+However, lift gross metering data is not available, net metering data of Lagging and Leading MVAr capability (output minus after step-up losses net of any consumption required for operation and delivery to the NYCA transmission system) will be the basis for compensation in the next compensation (calendar) year.
+All reactive power demonstrations and tests will be verified using metering data transmitted to the NYISO through existing Transmission Owner communication equipment.
+If Transmission Owner communication equipment is down during the test period, the NYISO will accept real-time Generator Owner data via direct ICCP communications to the NYISO.
+VSS suppliers that do not make adequate metering data available for the NYISO during the Capability Year will be disqualified as VSS suppliers.